sheryew/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Automatically opens a new tab in your default brower to this User Guide page.
+Automatically opens a new tab in your default browser to this User Guide page.

 If HRInsight is unable to redirect you to the page, it will show a dialog box containing URL to this page.